ahkohd/tauri-toolkit/libs/share-picker/README.md

-Show the Share picker `WebviewWindow`.
+Show the Share picker over a `WebviewWindow`.

 ### Install
 _This lib requires a Rust version of at least **1.64**_